Aloo Matar: Indian Pea and Potato Curry RecipeYum

 I don’t know a lot about Indian food, but I know that I love it.

-For a cheap recipe lover like myself, Indian food is the jackpot.
+For a budget cook like myself, Indian food is the jackpot.
 Especially the vegetarian dishes, like this one.
 A lot of these recipes feature, potatoes, peas, chickpeas, lentils, tofu, and other budget-friendly ingredients.
 These are unapologetic vegetarian recipes that are main-course worthy.

 The other day, I picked up a jar of Rogan Josh seasoning from Penzey’s Spices.
-You can find Indian spice blends at most grocery stores.
+You can find Indian spice blends at most grocery stores (garam masala is another good one).
 I kind of played this dish by ear, loosely adapting this recipe.
 If you can’t find an Indian spice blend, feel free to follow these recipe directions instead.

 Aloo Matar: Indian Pea and Potato Curry Recipe